Fulmine-Labs/LNRoutingVizualization/README.md

 # Network graph for a Bitcoin Lightning Network routing node

-To create a network graph based on relative transactional volume and related fees between channels.
+To create network graphs based on relative transactional volume and related fees between channels.

 Date: 12/01/2023